AngeliqueDF/rest-countries-api-with-color-theme-switcher/README.md

 My main goal for this project was to practice using React Router v6.
 It also helped me solidify my understanding of React.

-Although I chose to use an external file to include all of the app's CSS, I explored other styling options (styled components, CSS modules) and feel more familiar with them.

 <br />

 ### Recommended technologies and tools